If your gas dryer GGW9200LW0 is not heating up, then you may want to get a cup of coffee, sit down and read my long troubleshooting guide.

 But if there is not any reading (no voltage), then there is a list of parts that maybe bad, and they are connected and wired in series circuit between the electronic control board (timer) and the gas valve/burner assembly.
 Each one of them can be tested for continuity.
 Please read my next page to troubleshoot the next part " Thermal Fuse ".

-Here below you can enter your model number to find out your igniter part number.
+Here below you can enter your model number to find the exact part number for your dryer.